Geir Thorden by John Thompson.

 After spring work, I drove to Prince Albert, where a friend Bill Crawford, lived.
 He advised me to file on a homestead.
 He worked for Saskatchewan Telephones and had been up to Big River working on the line.

 I moved to Big River in October 1934, in the Model T. I had purchased a swede saw, axe, coal oil lantern, blankets, dishes, frying pans, and some grub.
-The land purchased for homesteading was one and half miles from Big River.
+The land purchased for homesteading was one and a half miles from Big River.
 A 14' by 16' cabin was erected that fall.

-I was told that here you worked in the winter and put in your time on the homestead in the summer, when you could clear land.
+I was told that here you worked in the winter and put in your time on the homestead in the summer when you could clear land.
 I decided to go north fishing and Cliff Kemp decided to go also.
 The wages were $35.00 per month and board.
 We had to supply our own mitts, (twelve pair of wool mitts) Parka, sleeping bag and socks, etc. This could be obtained on credit, as not much cash was used in those days.

 We arrived at Joe Shepherd's stopping place on DeLaronde Lake in the evening and stayed over-night.
-Next morning the freighters said the ice was not thick enough for the freight teams, so they would have to go by Egg Lake Meadows, breaking trail all the way through the muskegs.
+Next morning the freighters said the ice was not thick enough for the freight teams, so they would have to go by Egg Lake Meadows, breaking trail through the muskegs.
 However, Burt Pruden was taking a pony up the lake for Geir Thordon, who was at the narrows, where he had another horse and sleigh.
-We started out by carrying our bedrolls and walked with moccasins on hard ice.
+We started by carrying our bedrolls and walked with moccasins on hard ice.
 My one arch was getting sore.
-Finally we decided to tie the bedrolls together and hang them over the horse, which was much better.
+Finally, we decided to tie the bedrolls together and hang them over the horse, which was much better.
 We followed the shore on DeLaronde to Johnny Olsen's stopping place at the narrows and stayed overnight.
 There were about eight of us in the party and one man, who got a stiff leg, was allowed to ride in the sleigh.
-We followed the west shoreline and the portage on shore, as the north end being deep, does not freeze for a long time.
+We followed the west shoreline and the portage onshore, as the north end is deep, does not freeze for a long time.
 We got to Willie Tung's place, at the north end, that evening.
 Next day we took the portage to Rabbit Hill, then onto Sled Lake, and then Dore Lake.
 Geir's camp was on the east shore of Dore Lake, and from here we walked carrying our bedrolls.
 Most of the men stayed at Verner Johnson's camp.
-Myself and one man had to continue alone.
+I and one man had to continue alone.

 I was hired out to Joe Shingle, on Spruce Point.
 I was told to go across the ice to Rocky Island and then continue to Joseph's Point, where John Thompson had a camp.
 From there I could follow the shore to Spruce Point.

-You can imagine two green horns, who before this trip had never travelled over ice more than one mile across, crossing six miles of ice with only one small island between shores.
+You can imagine two greenhorns, who before this trip had never travelled over ice more than one mile across, crossing six miles of ice with only one small island between shores.
 We carried a pole in case we broke through.
 We took our first deep breath on the island, where we rested a few minutes.
 We found John Thompson lifting a net near Joseph's Point.
 He invited us to stay for supper and the night.
 His wife, Grace, was with him and he tells me now, that they were so isolated, they were really glad to see someone.
 He said I talked a lot, which they enjoyed.
 We were happy to have crossed this ice safely.

 It was so strange to me to hear the conversations at the stopping places.
 "Hi, Joe.
 What are you going to do this winter?"
 Joe would say, "I'm going north trapping; maybe Snake Lake, or Clear Lake on Churchill River."
-Finally I said, "I thought we were north.
+Finally, I said, "I thought we were north.
 Where in "Hell" is this north anyway."
 They assured me there was lots of north, north of here.

 Next morning I left and arrived at Joe Single's camp.
 They did not know the season was open and were not prepared for fishing.
 Robert Kochendorfer was staying with Joe, Cliff and I, in the same camp.
 We had to put leads and floats on the nets and set them in the water.
 Two men with one pony and a ski sleigh would leave before daylight.
 They set and lifted the nets.
 If you got lots in the morning, you had daylight coming on to get straightened out.
 It was better to get home early, as it would be dangerous to be lost in the fog or a storm, where visibility was zero.